By JEFFREY JENSEN

-The stained glass window restoration is now underway and a big “shout-out” and special thank you from the St. Josaphat Basilica Foundation to all of you who have generously contributed to this significant project.
-Five windows in all, including the prominent Mary and St. Joseph figurals (the oldest in the church) located in the east and west stairwells will have their beauty and clarity revived by the artisans and craftsmen of internationally recognized Conrad Schmitt Studios, a New Berlin, Wisconsin company that has worked on Basilica windows since 1926.
+The stained glass window restoration is now complete and a big “shout-out” and special thank you from the St. Josaphat Basilica Foundation to all of you who have generously contributed to this significant project.
+Five windows in all, including the prominent Mary and St. Joseph figurals (the oldest in the church) located in the east and west stairwells have had their beauty and clarity revived by the artisans and craftsmen of internationally recognized Conrad Schmitt Studios, a New Berlin, Wisconsin company that has worked on Basilica windows since 1926.

 Obviously, it takes specially trained, experienced technicians to do this type of work and it doesn’t come cheap.
 Each of the two large bell tower windows will cost $80,000 each with Polanki, the Polish Women’s Cultural Club of Milwaukee, contributing a hefty $50,000 through a multi-year pledge specifically allocated toward those expenses.
 In addition, at last October’s Gala event about $40,000 was raised through attendees Special Appeal donations beyond their silent auction, voice auction, and raffle participation.
 And in a singular benevolent gesture one kindly gentleman donated $10,000 toward the “Mary” window, in memory of loved ones.
 Indeed, no matter how large or small the amount, any and all donations are noteworthy and invaluable gifts that advance the St. Josaphat Basilica Foundation’s mission to preserve, restore and enhance the church.